 Funding

 This track will feature approaches to funding and financing stormwater programs and infrastructure.
-This track also includes asset management – tracking for capitalization, schedule for replacing aging infrastructure, and its role in full stormwater program integration.
+The track will also include asset management – tracking for capitalization, schedule for replacing aging infrastructure, and its role in full stormwater program integration.

 Green Infrastructure and Nature-Based Solutions Design and Maintenance